 The type of test that the instrument is capable of running is dependent on the sensor connected to the instrument.
-For example, a 15 PSIG pressure sensor is only capable of supporting the 'fuel gas' and 'drain waste vent' test types.
-Thus, when prompted to select a test type during the test process, only the 'fuel gas' and 'drain waste vent' test types are shown.
+For example, a 15 PSIG pressure sensor is only capable of supporting the 'fuel gas' and 'drain waste vent' regulatory test types, in addition to Custom, Leak Test and Monitor Test non-regulatory tests.
+Thus, when prompted to select a test type during the test process, only the applicable test types are available for selection.

-Note that the 'custom' test type is available for all pressure sensor pods, independent of pressure measurement range.
+Note that the Custom, Leak Test and Monitor Test types are available for all pressure sensors, independent of pressure measurement range.

 The PPT instrument includes a set of 'standard' test types that are governed by regulatory codes for the region in which the test is conducted.
 These codes are used to impose limits on the test parameters (test pressure and duration) established by the user during the test process.

 To allow the instrument to be used for tests in a "non-compliant" situation (for example, to conduct a quick one-minute test as a practice run), the 'custom' test type is available to the user.
 The 'custom' test type has no limits on the test parameters (pressure or duration).

 This is a two-part answer: